maedemir/EECE-571F-Project/README.md

 # EECE-571F-Project

 # Introduction
+In this project, our goal is to represent Gigantic Whole Slide Images (WSI) of colon polyp tissues as graphs and apply graph neural networks for subtype classification.

 # Getting Started
 The code has several steps to do classification on Whole Slide Images (WSI).
 The steps are: